KQM-git/TCL/characters/cryo/ayaka.md

 {% tab title="C2" %}
 ### Blizzard Blade Seki no To

-When casting Kamisato Art: Soumetsu, unleashes 2 smaller additional Frostflake Seki no To, each dealing 20% of the original storm's DMG.
+When casting Kamisato Art: Soumetsu, unleashes 2 smaller additional **Frostflake Seki no To**, each dealing 20% of the original storm's DMG.

-* All three Frostflake Seki no To (one from burst and the two from C2) can hit the same target.
+* All three **Frostflake Seki no To** (one from burst and the two from C2) can hit the same target.
+* The additional **Frostflake Seki no To** have their own separate ICD that follows standard ICD rules.

 {% endtab %}